-Suggested terms of engagement - which can be adapted depending on an organisation's resources and capacity - for this Advisory Group include:
+These terms of engagement can be adapted depending on an organisation's resources and capacity.

-- Review ethical communications and storytelling approaches and practice ideally based on these guidelines once a year. - Input ideas for changes to these approaches. - Attend a bi-yearly meeting to view, review and feed back on a selection of communications materials against the principles laid out in these guidelines or similar inputting ideas for future storytelling.
+- Review ethical communications and storytelling approaches and practice - ideally based on these guidelines - once a - Input ideas for changes to these approaches. - Attend a bi-yearly meeting to view, review and feed back on a selection of communications materials against the principles laid out in these guidelines - or similar - inputting ideas for future storytelling.